zorael/kameloso/README.md

 * logs
 * echoing titles of pasted URLs
 * `sed`-replacement of the last message sent (`s/this/that/` substitution)
-* saving `notes` to offline users that get played back when they come online
+* saving notes to offline users that get played back when they come online
+* channel polls
 * works on **Twitch**, including basic [streamer assistant plugin](source/kameloso/plugins/twitchbot.d) (not compiled in by default)
 * [SASL](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer) authentication (`plain`)
 * more random stuff and gimmicks